Sue: Isn’t this the same location as last week?

 Gary: Dan who?

 Sue: That’s a nice model shot.
-They really are trying hard this week.
+They’re trying really hard this week.

-The Doctor, decked out in a fire suit, attempts to cap the bore but he is attacked by Stahlman (also in a fire suit).
+The Doctor, decked out in a fire suit, attempts to cap the bore before it’s too late, but Stahlman (also wearing a fire suit) decides to intervene.

-Sue: Is that Pertwee spinning through the air like that?
-He’ll do his back in.
-Although I’m guessing this must be a pair of stuntman, given that you can’t see their faces.
-It’s quite clever, really.
-Unless it is Pertwee spinning around like that, in which case it’s really, really stupid.
+Sue: Is Jon Pertwee really spinning through the air like that?
+He’ll do his back in if he’s not careful.
+Actually, on second thought, they must be stuntmen, because you can’t see their faces.
+It’s rather clever, really.
+Unless it really is Jon Pertwee spinning through the air like that, in which case it’s really stupid.

-The Doctor manages to escape and Stahlman is left to convert the other technicians into horrible monsters.
+The Doctor escapes and Stahlman is left to convert the technicians into horrific monsters.

 Sue: He’s rubbing that poor man’s face into the goo like you’d rub a kitten’s face into its own wee.

-The mutated Bromley arrives on the scene and the Doctor puts him down with his fire extinguisher.
+When a mutated Bromley arrives on the scene, the Doctor has to put him in his place with a fire extinguisher.

-Sue: It’s rare to see the Doctor kill a living being and not show any emotion about it.
+Sue: It’s rare to see the Doctor kill another living being and not show any emotion about it.
 It doesn’t feel right to me.

-Sue: So they are werewolves now?
-How the hell does that work?
+Sue: So they’re werewolves all of a sudden?
+How the hell does that work, exactly?
 Are there zombies in the real universe and werewolves in this one?
 Is that how it works?
-Does this mean there might be another universe where the Swarfega turns you into a vampires, or a ghost?
-This is silly.
+Does this mean there could be another universe where the Swarfega turns you into a vampire, or a ghost?
+This is stupid.
 It’s like Planet of the Apes meets Night of the Living Dead.
 I’m not sure how I feel about these monsters.
 What’s the point of them?

 Sue: Yes, it’s An American Werewolf in London.
-A very cheap version.
-The false teeth are terrible.
+A cheap version, mind.
+His false teeth are terrible.
 They look like the sort of teeth you’d find in a tacky joke shop.
-I’m sure I had a pair once.

-Sue: The Brigadier is a cowardly bully in this universe.
-A right dick.
-I bet he’ll come good at the end, though.
+Sue: The Brigadier is a right dick in this universe.
+I bet he comes good at the end, though.
 He’ll redeem himself, just you wait and see.

-As Greg holds back the advancing primords with some corrugated pipe, Sue believes she has spotted a flaw.
+As Greg holds the advancing Primords back with some corrugated piping, Sue thinks she’s spotted a flaw.

 Sue: Greg’s hands should be frozen to that pipe by now.
-He really should be wearing some gloves.
-That’s just basic health and safety.
+He ought to be wearing gloves.
+That’s just basic health and safety, that is.

-Back in the other universe, Greg calls on Liz, who is still hanging around the Doctor’s shed.
+Back in the marginally friendlier universe, Greg finds Liz in the Doctor’s shed.

-Sue: It’s hard to believe there was a time when an automatic garage door was seen as something magical and awe-inspiring.
+Sue: It’s hard to believe there was actually a time when automatic garage doors were still magical and awe-inspiring.

-Back in the totally screwed universe, things are spiralling out of control.
+Back in the screwed universe, things are spiralling out of control.

 Sue: Petra looks like she’s having a nervous breakdown.
 She’s probably thinking about poor old Douglas, bless her.

-Sue: How will the Doctor be able to pinpoint the exact same universe on his way back?
-You know what his track record is like.
-He’ll probably end up in a completely different parallel universe where the drilling turns everyone into giant squids.
+Sue: How will the Doctor pinpoint the exact same universe on his way back?
+You know what his track record is like; he’ll probably end up in a completely different parallel universe where the drilling turns people into giant squids.
 Or pandas.

-As the Earth tears itself apart, Sue finally gets something spot-on.
+As the Earth tears itself apart, Sue finally gets something right.

 Me: How can you tell?

-Sue: You aren’t saying very much and you’re biting your nails.
+Sue: You aren’t saying much, and you’re biting your nails.
 Although, to be fair, this is very intense.

 Sue: I don’t like them talking to the Brig like this.

 Sue: I know.
 But it still doesn’t feel right.
 He’s got a pet-lip on him now.
-Oh, and now they’ve shot him.
-But Liz came good in the end.
-That was nice.
+Oh… they shot him.
+At least Liz came good in the end.